 Duration of Assessment (in minutes) Do not enter any information into this field.
 Please enter the information on duration of assessment into the field Description of Achievement and Assessment Methods (see p.15) Homework Do not enter any information into these fields.
-Please enter the information to these fields into the field Description of Achieve- Term paper ment and Assessment Methods (see p.15) Oral presentation Conversation Exam retake next semester When may students repeat an examination?
-Choose from the following options: Exam retake at the end of the semester Repeat examination in following semester.
-Repeat examination at end of current semester.
+Please enter the information to these fields into the field Description of Achievement and Assessment Methods (see p.15) Term paper Oral presentation Conversation Exam retake next semes- When may students repeat an examination? ter Choose from the following options: Exam retake at the end of Repeat examination in following semester. the semester Repeat examination at end of current semester.
 To ensure student flexibility in their studies, the APSO and FPSO specify that students must have at least one opportunity for repeat examination.